Kimberlysz/clash-rules/README.md

 # domainRules-xray:
   This repository is mainly for people who use clash core related application, example: clash for windows, clash verge, clashX, clashX.meta etc and people who use shadowrocket.
 This is a domain rule repository.
-  Start date: 2023-05-30; Close date: still undergoing.
+  Start date: 2023-05-30; the project is still undergoing now.

   ### clash
   this is the config contents for clash core based applications